 woom OFF AIR vs. Other Hardtails

 While there are a lot of great kids bikes out there, woom bikes have been particularly loved by our kids.
 After putting in some time riding on the woom OFF AIR, it often becomes the bike our kid testers seem to gravitate toward.

 The OFF AIR’s lighter weight keeps kiddos from getting tired quickly.
 It also allows them to climb hills more easily.
 And when it comes to getting a bit of air time, the bike is easy to pop off jumps, roots, and rocks, or just send it off the curb in the local streets.

 The fork being able to work smoothly and rebound quickly means it’s actually soaking up the bumps and taking the sting out of mini-sized hands and arms.

-Comparing the woom, Prevelo, and the Cleary, the Prevelo Zulu has the most modern and aggressive geometry of the three.
-When trails get a bit steeper and a bit more rowdy, I think the Prevelo is going to win here.
-The slacker head angle on the ZULU is going to feel more stable through higher speed downhill sections of trails and will provide more confidence on steeper, rougher stuff.
+PREVELO ZULU: This bike has the aggressive geometry of the three.
+When trails get a bit steeper and a bit more rowdy, the Prevelo is going to win here.
+The slacker head tube angle on the Zulu is going to feel more stable through higher speed downhill sections of trails and will provide more confidence on steeper, rougher stuff.

-Our verdict on the Woom OFF Air 5 is a good one.
-This mountain bike will allow your young one to tackle a lot of trails with confidence.
+Our verdict on the Woom OFF AIR is two enthusiastic thumbs up and two big fist pumps!
+This kids hardtail mountain bike will allow your young one to tackle trails with confidence and less fatigue.
 It’s an outstanding climber and a joy to ride on the downhill as well.
 Unless your kid is going to be riding the bike park with lift served access, this is a great pick for a do-it-all kind of trail bike for kids.